LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/InternalKnowledgeBases/introduction.md

 #### Choosing between Domain intents and Knowledge Base intents

-With Domain intents, you can use any of the following [NLU engines](intent-builder-natural-language-understanding.html) for intent matching:
+With Domain intents, you can be using any of the following [NLU engines](intent-builder-natural-language-understanding.html) for intent matching:
-* LivePerson NLU v1
+* LivePerson
-* LivePerson NLU v2
+* LivePerson (Legacy)
 * A third-party NLU engine

-Domain intents make it possible for you to use the same domain in multiple ways: in knowledge bases, bots, or other features like [Intent Analyzer](intent-analyzer-overview.html).
+Domain intents make it possible for you to use the same domain in multiple ways, i.e., in knowledge bases, bots, or other features like [Intent Analyzer](intent-analyzer-overview.html).

-Knowledge Base intents are a *legacy feature* that uses the LivePerson NLU v1 engine for intent matching.
+Knowledge Base intents are a *legacy feature* that uses the LivePerson (Legacy) engine for intent matching.
 Knowledge Base intents don't allow for reuse, as the intent qualifiers themselves are defined within the articles in the knowledge base.

 ### Languages